Austin's Most Trusted Food Page

 __wf_reserved_inherit

-Au Cheval is a French restaurant renowned for its burger, particularly the double patty cheeseburger.
+Au Cheval is a French restaurant famous for its burger, particularly the double patty cheeseburger.
 I opted to add their thick bacon to it.
 Since Au Cheval doesn’t take reservations, it's essential to line up in advance.
 Fortunately, I managed to get in early in the morning.
 The burger was undeniably one of the most delicious I’ve ever had, and I would definitely order it again.
-The thick-cut bacon made a significant difference, and the gooey cheese paired perfectly with the smash patties
+The thick cut bacon made a significant difference, and the gooey cheese paired perfectly with the smash patties

 Sawada